Meditation is the habitual process of training your mind to focus and redirect your thoughts.

 There are two major styles of meditation:

-- Focused-attention meditation: Concentrates attention on a single object, thought, sound or visualization.
-It emphasizes ridding your mind of attention and distraction.
-Meditation may focus on breathing, a mantra or a calming sound.
+- Focused-attention meditation.
+This style concentrates attention on a single object, thought, sound, or visualization.
+It emphasizes ridding your mind of distractions.
+Meditation may focus on breathing, a mantra, or calming sound.

-- Open-monitoring meditation: Encourages broadened awareness of all aspects of your environment, train of thought and sense of self.
-It may include becoming aware of thoughts, feelings or impulses that you might normally try to suppress.
+- Open-monitoring meditation.
+This style encourages broadened awareness of all aspects of your environment, train of thought, and sense of self.
+It may include becoming aware of suppressed thoughts, feelings, or impulses.

-To find out which styles you like best, check out the variety of free, guided meditation exercises offered by UCLA and Head in the Clouds.
-They're an excellent way to try different styles and find one that suits you.
+To find out which styles you like best, check out the variety of free, guided meditation exercises offered by the University of California Los Angeles.
+It’s an excellent way to try different styles and find one that suits you.